gregsaun/bear_extruder_and_x_axis/README.md

    * No need to disconnect cables from RAMBo to disassemble the extruder or access the belt.
    * Z bearings installation made easier thanks to clamps.
    * Simple and precise belt tensioning system with 3mm of adjustment.
-   * Self-centring of extruder motor.
+   * Self-centering of extruder motor.
    * Easier extruder assembly.
    * No zip ties needed for X carriage bearings.
    * Less screws.